Ziwa Rhino Sanctuary was established in 2005 to re-introduce rhinos to Uganda after their extinction during the chaotic 1970s and 1980s.

 Ziwa Rhino sanctuary is often visited as a stopover and thus has limited accommodation infrastructure when compared with other Ugandan attractions.
 There are still a good number of options for the various preferences and budgets, including fantastic camping.

-Ziwa’s location near Murchison Falls National Park and Masindi town, adds to the possible options for accommodation with a short drive from the sanctuary.
+Ziwa’s location near Murchison Falls National Park and Masindi town, adds to the possible options for accommodation within a short drive from the sanctuary.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|